rename-this/vhs/site/content/Reference/_index.md

 `vhs` supports calculating metrics on HTTP exchanges captured live from the network.
 This facility can be used to non-invasively gather metrics for services utilizing HTTP.
 Specifying the `--prometheus-address` flag enables metrics support.
-This metrics support is implemented internally as an output format, and requires an input chain that includes the [`http`](#http) input format.
+Metrics support is implemented internally as an output format, and requires an input chain that includes the [`http`](#http) input format.
 A typical command for utilizing the metrics support looks like this:

 ```./vhs --input "tcp|http" --address 0.0.0.0:80 --capture-response --prometheus-address 0.0.0.0:8080```